tngo0508/tngo0508.github.io/_posts/2026-03-29-identity-blazor-web-app-dotnet-10.md

 ```

 ### Option C: Role-Based Access
-You can also restrict content based on specific roles:
+You can also restrict content based on specific roles.
+For more details on setting up roles and MFA, check out our [**Advanced Security guide**](/2026/03/29/role-based-auth-mfa-blazor-dotnet-10/).

 ```razor
 <AuthorizeView Roles="Admin">